diaspogift/identity_and_access_FSharp/README.md

 * In your terminal, navigate to the identity_and_access_FSharp folder and run dotnet and run the following commands:

+    * dotnet restore
     * dotnet build
-    * dotnet restore
     * dotnet run (This will start a local server on port 8080)

 * Install postman or any other rest API client and try running these

-    * Follow the instruction on this link: https://suave.io
+    * Follow the instructions on this link: https://www.getpostman.com/downloads/

 ## Running basic tests through Postman.

 Fire up postman and try the following use cases:
+For some use cases, you will have to use the data returned by prevoius ones such as GroupId, TenantId ..etc